UAL-RE/ReBACH/bagger/README.md

 `Tag-Name` is the name of the metadata tag.
 Conventionally, tag names are uppercase, dash-separated words.

+The `"Tag value"` element can be a string or an inline table (see below).
 If the `"Tag value"` element is a string, ReBACH-Bagger will simply use the string as the value of the tag.

 ### Metadata from JSON